ejirocodes/kl.i-weather-app/README.md

 ### Start the Vite server

-After installing the neccesary dependencies, run the following command on the terminal to run the dev server on port `3000` (default port)
+After installing the neccesary dependencies, run the following command on the terminal to run the dev server on port `3000` (default port) and serve the project on [http://localhost:3000](http://localhost:3000)

 ```bash
 npm run dev